ivarconr/ws-node-intro/tasks/task-2/Steps-2.md

   * Add a global handler for `uncaughtException` and `unhandledRejection`
   * add a express middleware to output an error stack for development
-  * do not output the stacktrace when `process.env.NODE_ENV === 'production'`
+  * do not output the stacktrace when `process.env.NODE_ENV === 'production'` The handler should receive a query string parameter called `name`, that you inject into the render function